amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 This command should get you all the lists in JSON format!

-In the next step, we are going to query the server using Angular intead of `curl`.
+In the next step, we will query the server using Angular instead of `curl`.
-After that, we are going to complete the rest of operations (update, delete, create).
+After that, we will complete the rest of the operations (update, delete, create).

 > [6f8a502](https://github.com/amejiarosario/angular-todo-app/commit/6f8a502) - Creating API routes and responding to requests